Deeejs/recipe-app-demo/README.md

 3. **Configure Environment Variables**

-   Use the `.env.example` file in the backend directory.
-Fill it with your PostgreSQL credentials and the API base URL as follows:
+   Use the `.env.example` file in the backend directory to create your `.env` file.
+Fill it with your PostgreSQL credentials and database information.

    ```env
    DB_USER=postgres